-I decided to live this month (April) in the slow lane.
-I decided to press pause on the crazy nature of my career to allow room again for the things that feed my soul.
-See more about why I’ve taken time off in this post here.
+Every now and then, I take a break.
+I decide to press pause on the crazy nature of my career to allow room again for the things that feed my soul.
+See more about why I take time off in this post here.

 This month I’m prioritising things like meditating in the morning and walking to get a coffee.
 Things like watching Netflix, baking and hosting dinner parties.
 Things like taking a day off, leaving my laptop at home and catching up with old friends.